Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Proofs

 \spro[Proof of Theorem \ref{ThmUpperMultiReg1}] The upper bound follows directly from Lemma~\ref{LemSparsityslice2} with $d_1 = d_2 = m$ and $d_3 = p$ and noting that the overall covariance $\Sigma \in \mathbb{R}^{(nD_M) \times (nD_M)}$ is block-structured with blocks $\widetilde{\Sigma}$ since each of the samples is independent.

 To prove the lower bound, we use Theorem~\ref{ThmLower} and construct a suitable packing set for $\mathcal{T}_2$.
 Once again we construct two separate packings and choose the set that leads to the larger minimax lower bound.
-For our first packing set, we construct a packing a long once slice.
+For our first packing set, we construct a packing along one slice.
 Let us assume $A = (A_{\cdot\cdot1},...,A_{\cdot\cdot p})$, where $\mbox{rank}(A_{\cdot\cdot1}) \leq r$ and

 If we let $A_{\cdot\cdot 1} = M$ where $M \in \mathbb{R}^{m \times m}$ then $A = (M, 0,..,0) \in \mathbb{R}^{m \times m \times p}$.
 Using Lemma~\ref{LemLowRankHypercube} in Appendix~\ref{SecHypercube}, there exists a set $\{A^1, A^2,...,A^{N} \}$ such that $\log N \geq c r m$ and